 Collotype is an alternative printing process that was invented in 1855 by the French engineer Alphonse Poitevin as a method for photographic fine art printing.
 Photographic prints of the 19th century had poor image preservability, and over time gradually faded and discoloured.
 To compensate for this, various printing methods using pigments were devised, one of the established techniques among them was collotype.

 CV with up to 2000 characters (or PDF file)

 1 project per submission

 At least 1500px on the long edge

 Image date (year)

 All four Juror’s will take part in the Final Round of Judging to determine the Grand Prize Winner and Finalists.
-Points are given to each submission within the Final Round of Judging from a 0 – 5 star rating.
+Points are given to each submission within the Final Round of Judging using a 0 – 5 star rating.
 The submission with the highest overall points from the accumulated scores from all four jurors will be awarded the Grand Prize.
-The Judging will be carried out individually online by each Juror.
+All judging will be carried out individually and online by each Juror.